Archive a Project

 Select a project on the Projects page.

 The selected project is archived.
-You can no longer create issues in the project.
+You can no longer create issues and articles in the project.

 Restore a Project

 Unlike deleting a project, archiving is a reversible operation.
 You can easily restore an archived project when you need to.

 To restore a project: